 Rhinoplasty is considered one of the most complex Facial Plastic Surgery procedures requiring a highly skilled and experienced surgeon.
 After having their Rhinoplasty done, not everyone sees the results they initially desired, for multi-factorial reasons, making Rhinoplasty a highly revised procedure–from 10-15% on the national average–in Cosmetic Surgery.
 The procedure to correct a poor or undesirable Rhinoplasty result is called Revision Rhinoplasty, or Secondary Rhinoplasty.
 To ensure a patient is pleased with the results, an experienced New York Revision Rhinoplasty Surgeon should be sought.
 Dr. Oleh Slupchynskyj, a Board Certified Manhattan Facial Plastic Surgeon has more than 18 years of experience performing Revision Nose Surgery on patients who underwent their Primary Rhinoplasty with another doctor and received less than satisfactory results.

-Am I a good candidate for Revision Rhinoplasty?
+Who Is a Suitable Candidate for Revision Rhinoplasty?

 Should an “Open” and “Closed” Technique be Used?